 CPRS maintains general and comprehensive liability coverage for all District, Region and Section programs and events.
 Need a certificate of insurance for one of your events?
-Call HQ!
+Call Tammy Campos at HQ!

-Directors and Officers insurance coverage is also provided for each of our leaders.
+Travel and Directors and Officers insurance coverage is also provided for each of our leaders.